The 8 Best External Batteries For Laptops

 video play icon

-This wiki has been updated 17 times since it was first published in December of 2018.
+This wiki has been updated 21 times since it was first published in December of 2018.
 Whether you live in a disaster-prone area, are a digital nomad working on the go, have to take notes during a long lecture, or have any other need to extend your laptop's run time, the portable chargers on our list will get the job done.
 With one of these external batteries, you’ll no longer have to strategically choose work or study locations based on their proximity to an AC power socket.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Anker Powerhouse 100